QuantumPlasma/SFQEDtoolkit/README.md

 0. Before starting, make sure you possess the openMPI wrapper of the c++ compiler mpic++.
 If you don't, then please install openMPI and add to the PATH variable its folder location.
 The fact is that the test applications we are about to compile are meant to work in parallel.
+Moreover, for the compilation of the test files it is required that you export the location of the toolkit to the enironment variable SFQED_TOOLKIT.
+Therefore open the .bash_profile file in your home directory and add this line

+export SFQED_TOOLKIT=location/of/SFQEDtoolkit

+where location/of/SFQEDtoolkit corresponds to the folder where the SFQEDtoolkit's src directory is placed

+After that, source your .bash_profile with

+source .bash_profile

 1. **IMPORTANT:**
 **this step is necessary only if you want to build the "accuracytester" target of point 2,**